CONFERENCE REGISTRATION

 • Applications of thermal and mechanical properties

-Participants will receive a full set of notes for the college course on which this short course is based.
+Participants will receive a full set of notes for the college course this short course is based on.

 MEET THE INSTRUCTOR